quantcert/quantcert.github.io/Mermin-hypergraph-states/README.md

 We study entanglement and non-locality of connected four-qubit hypergraph states.
 One obtains the SLOCC classification from the known LU-orbits.
 We then consider Mermin’s polynomials and show that all four-qubit hypergaph states exhibit non-local behavior.
-"Finally, we implement some of the corresponding inequalities on the IBM Quantum Experience.
-TODO: not accurate, implementation is not done on the IBM Quantum Experience but runs on it, and you don't speak about Maple in this paragraph, what is it's role ?"
+Finally, we implement some of the corresponding inequalities on the IBM Quantum Experience.
+For a given hypergraph state, we calculate its maximum violation of Mermin's inequalities by optimization process.
+We then construct the hypergraphstate on the IBM Quantum Experience and make the measurements to verify the theoretical results.
+Maple was also used to determine the orbit or SLOCC families of four-qubits hypergraph states.
+It is based on the evaluation of invariant  and covariant polynomials.
+Two algorithms were implemented : the first one determines the Verstraete family of a given state, and the second one determines the corresponding strata of the nullcone for nilpotent element.
+A third type of algorithms is proposed to determine the singular type of a hyperplane section which is a SLOCC invariant of the corresponding state.

 Two softwares where used for this study: [Maple](https://www.maplesoft.com/) and the python library [Qiskit](https://www.qiskit.org/).
 The code used on those